AnyLog-co/documentation/background processes.md

 ```
 #### Delete archived files

 Users can configure a node to delete old archived files.
+This process can be done as a task on the node scheduler -
+see detaails in the [alerts and monitoring section](alerts%20and%20monitoring.md).
 **Always have a proper backup prior to deleting archived data.**
 The command specifies a number of days from which, all files in folders from prior days are deleted.

 Usage: